This page has technical background information on the hacker attack cycle – click here to go back to home page:

 The above diagram is from Mandiant’s thorough report Mandiant APT1 Report on how Chinese hackers stole data from US companies.

-We translate this diagram into easier to understand English
+We translate this diagram into easier to understand English as it is important to know what the attackers will be doing in our networks.

 SVAPE & C